diegocasmo/RESTodo/README.md

 RESTodo
 =======

-A todo application created with Slim framework for the PHP backend (integrated with Eloquent ORM and Respect Validation) and Backbone.js for the frontend.
+A todo application created with the Slim framework for the backend (integrated with Eloquent ORM and Respect Validation) and Backbone.js for the frontend.

 Installation and usage: